| One of the most frequent questions I get is about how one can visit

 and also international volunteers through organisations

-- In a few special cases, (eg host families of Bhutanese students
+like VSO, VSA and JOCV).
+You are on a short term consultancy for the government In a few special cases, (eg host families of Bhutanese students

 abroad, "friends of Bhutan") visit without paying the tourist